terra-money/validator-profiles/validators/terravaloper19ne0aqltndwxl0n32zyuglp2z8mm3nu0gxpfaw/README.md

 # Terra India
 ![TerraIndia](./logo.png)

 We'd love to host a Terra full-node validator close to home, in India.
-We have publicly hosted rpc & lcd endpoints so that apps and delevlopers can connect to it
+We have publicly hosted rpc & lcd endpoints so that apps and developers can connect to it

 - RPC - tcp://in.terra.stakebin.com:26657
 - LCD - https://in.terra.stakebin.com